dribnet/purvs/README.md

 Do some changes on the first picture.
 Done the first one.
 Change the preview.jpg and thumbnail.png.
 Done the second one.Change the preview.jpg and thumbnail.png.

+10/06/2020
+Done the second picture.
+Start the third one.
 The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.
 Replace this text with your own which explains the source of your photos, masking, and applied algorithm.